owliehq/neatsio/docs/1.x.x/getting-started/introduction.md

 # Introduction

-Neatsio exposes an express router which automatically builds routes from your Sequelize/Mongoose models (new ODM/ORM implementations are currently in study stage).
+Neatsio exposes an express router automatically creating routes from your Sequelize/Mongoose models (other ODM/ORM implementations are currently in study stage).

 It uses and is written in Typescript, but also can be used on pure JS.
-Some extensions are available (http errors, async, ...)
+Some extensions are available (http errors, async, ...).

-Neatsio's purpose is to eliminate boilerplate code when you're editing a CRUD API based on models.
+The purpose of Neatsio is to avoid the user writing boilerplate code when creating a CRUD API based on models.

+Query helpers are provided by Neatsio to help developers, avoiding them writing low value-added lines of code (details at the <a href="../../concepts/queries/">queries section</a>)

 Some query helpers are brought to you to avoid writing hundreds lines of code with no real value.
 See queries section.

 ## Requirements